mdsills/cccedict/README.md

 ### Optional settings
 - setBlockSize(int) sets block size to read and parse at a time
 - setStartLine(int) in case you don't want to start from the beginning
-- setNumberOfBlocks(int) in case you don't want to read all the way to the end.
+- setNumberOfBlocks(float) in case you don't want to read all the way to the end.
 You can use INF.
 - setOptions(array) define which data you want returned (see below)

 ## Returned data